Russian authorities draw up 'road map' to regulate cryptocurrencies -document

 The working group's proposal would allow for the buying and selling of cryptocurrencies to be provided exclusively by Russian banking organisations.

-It proposes creating procedures to block foreign crypto exchanges from offering services to users in Russia but suggests that foreign platforms which obtain an appropriate licence would be permitted to operate.
+It proposes creating procedures to block foreign crypto exchanges from offering services to users in Russia but suggests foreign platforms could obtain licenses to operate in the country.

-Binance, the world's largest cryptocurrency exchange, told Reuters this week that it wants to expand in Russia.
+Binance, the world's largest cryptocurrency exchange, told Reuters this week it wanted to expand in Russia.

+The Digital Ministry said a ban on cryptocurrencies would dramatically slow the pace of the IT industry's development, pointing to the numerous cryptocurrency projects with Russian roots, and called for the road map's swift approval.

+"There is no final decision," central bank's Danilova said.
+"The central bank has no right to take legal initiative...we will now be actively communicating with all parties."

 ((alexander.marrow@thomsonreuters.com;))